dgon-jd/ar-comparison-article/Readme.md

 Greetings, hero.
 You are living in the magic time when two worlds: reality and imagination create a new visible realm: Augmented/Virtual Reality.

-There are plenty of instruments appeared in last five years and some of them can be used on a mobile platform - every-day thing for most people.
-So we decided to pick new technologies of two most popular platform: *ARKit* for iOS, *ARCore* for Android a compare it to popular *Vuforia* on both platforms using intensely growing Unity.
+There are plenty of instruments appeared in last five years and some of them can be used on mobile platform - every-day thing for most people.
+So we decided to pick new technologies of two most popular platform: *ARKit* for iOS, *ARCore* for Android a compare it to popular *Vuforia* on both platforms using intensly growing Unity.

-As initial recognition subject, we have taken Ciklum Bussiness Card.
+As inital recognition subject we have taken Ciklum Bussiness Card.
 Here are several points for comparison:

 * Detect object distance